eddayyy/Gradebook-Application/README.md

 ## Overview:

 Gradebook is a GUI application who's target audience is educators regardless of grade-level.
-Gradebook aims to make grading as easy and simple as possible while providing valuable insights regarding student performance and class performance through the use of data analysis.
+Gradebook aims to make grading as easy and simple as possible while providing valuable insights regarding student and class performance through the use of data analysis.